gvwilson/fiction/santas/index.md

 her arm deeper in her sack than basic physics should have allowed.<span class="note">Basic physics was actually quite uncomfortable about this, but nobody thought to ask it.
-Quantum physics would have just been, "Like, whatever."</span>
+Quantum physics would have just been, "Like, whatever, dude."</span>

 "Look!"
 Finner shouted
 as a wooden ship crested the horizon.